Hi folks, welcome back from the Limbaugh Institute for Advanced Conservative Studies.

 He's backed off.

-He's upset at the Clinton's term for sp uh uh Obama and foreign policy not having done enough spade work.
+He's upset at the Clintons' term for Obama and foreign policy not having done enough spade work.

-If Clyburn, and I don't know if it's going to happen, but if Jim Clyburn decided to endorse Obama in South Carolina, that that's one endorsement that might you know have an impact for all this talk about Bill Clinton being the nation's first black governor or president, and how stupid was that.
+If Clyburn, and I don't know if it's going to happen, but if Jim Clyburn decided to endorse Obama in South Carolina, that's one endorsement that might have an impact for all this talk about Bill Clinton being the nation's first black governor or president.

-So I I have detected uh that the drive bys are not that enamored of their Clintons anymore, and uh we're just looking forward to her getting shellacked.
+So I have detected that the drive-bys are not that enamored of the Clintons anymore, and we're just looking forward to her getting shellacked.

 And it may be they're just tired of being slaves.